PhotoPay/photopay-android/README.md

 1. In Eclipse, create a new _Android library project_ in your workspace.
 2. Clear the `src` and `res` folders.
 3. Unzip the `LibRecognizer.aar` file.
-You can rename it to zip and then unzip it or use any tool.
+You can rename it to zip and then unzip it using any tool.
 4. Copy the `classes.jar` to `libs` folder of your Eclipse library project.
 If `libs` folder does not exist, create it.
 5. Copy the contents of `jni` folder to `libs` folder of your Eclipse library project.
 6. Replace the `res` folder on library project with the `res` folder of the `LibRecognizer.aar` file.